The DeanBeat: Has the game industry hit its peak with crazy valuations or just begun its growth?

 Zynga went public in 2011 at a value of $9 billion, only to see its value collapse to less than $2 billion as it struggled in the transition from Facebook games to mobile gaming.

-Under new CEO Frank Gibeau, the company went on an acquisition spree, spending billions of dollars acquiring Gram Games, Peak Games, Small Giant Games, and Rollic.
+Under then-new CEO Frank Gibeau, the company went on an acquisition spree, spending billions of dollars acquiring Gram Games, Peak Games, Small Giant Games, and Rollic.
 And that has paid off in hot games like Empires & Puzzles that have fueled Zynga’s earnings.
-In other words, the acquisitions have quickly paid off.

 “Zynga’s performance has been driven over the last 3.5 years by M&A,” Tuosto said at our event.
 “They have been able to buy assets at a cheaper multiple than they themselves trade.”